11 Best Quizlet Alternatives in 2026 [Tested & Ranked]

 3. Anki: Best for Serious Long-Term Memorization

-The reason is FSRS 6, the most powerful spaced repetition algorithm you can get.
-Trained on 700 million real reviews, it cuts wasted reviews by 20-30% over the older SM-2 method.
+It comes down to FSRS 6, the most powerful spaced repetition algorithm you can get.
+Trained on 700 million real reviews, it trims wasted reviews by 20-30% over the older SM-2 method.
 Studies tie regular Anki use to USMLE Step 1 score jumps of 4-13 points.

 Free on desktop (Windows, Mac, Linux), web (AnkiWeb), and Android (AnkiDroid).
 The only paid part is AnkiMobile for iOS: $24.99 one-time.
 That one purchase funds the whole project.
 No sub.
 No Plus tier.
 No ads.